christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 (Replicate overconfidence metric analysis to test copy supression heads)

 (Replicate qk, ov matrices of CS head to test its ability to produce the negative of box)

+**MOVE TO CIRCUITS SECTION AND REFERENCE THIS LOGIT DIFFERENCE FROM EACH HEAD PLOT** These heads correspond to some of the name mover heads (renamed location mover heads for this analysis) and negative name mover heads (renamed negative location mover heads for this analysis) discussed in the paper.
+There are also other heads that matter positively or negatively but to a lesser degree—these include additional location movers and backup location movers.
+More on this later.
+**MOVE TO CIRCUITS SECTION AND REFERENCE THIS LOGIT DIFFERENCE FROM EACH HEAD PLOT**

 <br>